WiktorGrzankowski/networks-UDP-server/README.md

 # sik-1
 My first program for Computer Network course at the University of Warsaw.
 It's a UDP server for buying, reserving and receiveing tickets for events such as movies at the cinema.
-Below is the intire content of the task (in Polish).
+Below is the entire content of the task (in Polish).

 Sieciowa rezerwacja biletów